mskilab-org/fishHook/README.md

 ## fishHook Analysis using Covariates (cont.)
 Covariates rely on our prior knowledge about mutational processes.
-However, there are likely factors that influence mutations that are not known as thus it would be impossible for us to define a covariate for them.
-However, all of the mutational evidence is present in the mutational landscape (events) and as such we can create a covariate from our events that we will call local mutational density that can model the mutational landscape in the area surrounding our targets.
+However, there are likely factors that influence mutations that are not known or it might be impossible for us to define a covariate for them.
+However, all of the mutational evidence is present in the mutational landscape (events) and as such we can create a covariate from our events that we will call local mutational density.
+This is a covariate that will model the local mutational landscape and is larger in size than the target.
+This covariate will allow us to test if a given gene has a greater mutational burden than its local (2D) enviornment.
 We can use the flag 'use_local_mut_density' for this.
 The bin for this covariate be specified using 'local_mut_density_bin' and is by default set to 1e6.

 ```R